|

 when applicable, in order to permit the reader to come back to examine them

-once the proposed classification procedure has been learned. |
+once the proposed classification procedure has been learned. | Our definition requires further precision.
+First, we exclude sequences

 in which the model consists of only a single chord, even if the melodic and